fp-cybrilla/fp-cybrilla.github.io/content/payments/nach.md

 #### 1. Create a mandate

-Call the [create mandate api](https://fintechprimitives.com/api/#create-an-e-mandate) with the following json.
+Call the [FPDocs, create mandate api](https://fintechprimitives.com/api/#create-an-e-mandate) with the following json.

 ```json
 {